talihomz/talihomz.github.io/README.md

 ### Installing

-This project is served and compiled with the help of `webpack-dev-server`.
+This project is served and compiled with the help of `gulp`.

-See the [Official documentation](https://webpack.js.org/configuration/dev-server/) for more details.
+See the [Official documentation](https://gulpjs.com/) for more details.

 Run the server with the following command:

 ```
-npm run start:dev
+npm run dev
 ```

-Once everything is loaded, head over to your browser to [see a live copy of the portfolio](http://localhost:3000/).
+Once everything is loaded, head over to your browser to [see a live copy of the portfolio](http://localhost:8000/).

-You can also run plain webpack with
+Build CSS with the following command:
 ```
-npm run start
+npm run build:css
 ```

 ## Running the tests